Why do special initiatives for women matter?

 Does ITU have equivalent initiatives for men?

-ITU offers a variety of activities to young people of both genders curious to learn more about our IT bachelor’s degrees and programs.
+ITU offers a variety of activities to all young people curious to learn more about our IT bachelor’s degrees and programs.
 As a visiting high school student, you can become “Student for a Day” and experience the study environment at ITU in person.
 You can visit the Open House event every year in February, and you can undertake a “studiepraktik” (a short-term internship).
 We also regularly invite entire high school classes to introductory programming classes and visits at ITU.

 Are women by nature less interested in IT?